 In December 2018, Mukhtar Dzhakishev will have served 2/3 of the term of his imprisonment, which, according to the Kazakhstani legislation, grants him the right to parole.

-The Open Dialog Foundation hereby calls on the international community to exert every possible pressure on the Kazakhstani authorities in order to force them to take urgent measures aimed at improving Mukhtar Dzhakishev’s health condition and to transfer him to a facility in Almaty Province.
+The Open Dialogue Foundation hereby calls on the international community to exert every possible pressure on the Kazakhstani authorities in order to force them to take urgent measures aimed at improving Mukhtar Dzhakishev’s health condition and to transfer him to a facility in Almaty Province.
 Dzhakishev should be hospitalised in a public clinic and foreign specialists should be allowed to conduct an objective medical examination of Dzhakishev.
 Dzhakishev’s severe health condition, as well as the upcoming date on which he will have served 2/3 of his sentence, create legal preconditions for his early release.
 The international community should exert pressure on the Kazakhstani authorities, demanding the release of Dzhakishev.

 We also call for a close monitoring of developments in the case of Mukhtar Dzhakishev.
 In 2015, Dzhakishev was transferred to a facility in Almaty Province, also due to the intervention of the UN Human Rights Committee.
 However, two years later, when the attention of the international community to the Dzhakishev’s case weakened, the Kazakhstani authorities again transferred him to a penal facility in Karaganda Province.